NavyAdmiral/linkmarines/README.md

 It's hard to find valuable information about Chainlink amidst all the FUD it gets.
 This website will serve as a shelter.

 # How to contribute
 Contributions are very easy.
 I decided to be the arbiter for accepting new posts and the reason is obvious.
+Fork this repo, add your info written in markdown and make a pull request.
 Before submitting a pull request on [github](https://github.com/NavyAdmiral/linkmarines/), make sure your `Markdown` file follows this format:

 ```